thfanfabman/CW2024/README.md

 + how to play is just text instructions
 + how to play current breaks the main menu and makes everything off center even when you return to the main menu

+**LevelTwo**
++ Created a new Level and then renamed the previous leveltwo to levelboss
++ new level is functionally the same as the first level except with a different enemy type and background

+**enemyPlane2**
++ New enemy for LevelTwo
++ oscillates between moving up and down

+**PlaneFactory**
++ Factory for creating planes in a scene, enemies and users

+**ProjectileFactory**
++ Factory for creating projectiles

 ### Modified Classes

 **General**